Tiny-Earth/DemoSite/site/src/inclusive.md

 -->
 ```

+`Text from Sarah: XX et al proposed a framework to illustrate the variables that affect course climate, called the Five Dimensions of Inclusive Teaching.
+The five dimensions are:
+Instructor–Who we are: Be aware of how our social, emotional, and pedagogical perspectives shape how we teach.
+Students–Who we teach: Plan meaningful interactions when we are aware of the many dimensions of our students.
+Curriculum–What we teach: Choose diverse content, perspectives, and contexts with students’ needs and backgrounds in mind.
+Pedagogy–How we teach: Impact learning by implementing evidence-based teaching practices and creating engaging activities with aligned assessments.
+Climate–How the class is designed: Create an environment that enriches student learning through supportive structure and peer connections.
+Let’s explore evidence-based practices for each dimension that support inclusive learning.`

 ![Illustration of the five dimensions of inclusive teaching: Instructors, Pedagogy, Students, Curriculum, and Climate.
 Each dimension connects to the others, with Climate playing a central, moderating role.](assets/five-dimensions-of-inclusive-teaching.svg)

 Figure adapted from [bell2016design,marchesani1992dynamics](@cite).